 As promotional products elicit repeated impressions not only new impressions, this means even more exposure.
 Building and maintaining a brand image can help you to keep customers you may have lost, obtain new customers in times they may not have otherwise thought about you and generate new enquiries from your customers or prospects when they are looking for a new provider.

 These are of course difficult to measure in terms of ROI because we can never be certain whether or not they would have chosen to speak to your business, without the gentle reminder of your service without your promotional products.
 Sometimes this effect is unconscious so it can be unreliable if we ask people to report whether the promotional product influenced their decision.
 However, 62% of people did report that they have done business with someone from which they have received a promotional product.

 ROI differs drastically for different businesses.
 Some customers may bring a lot more value than others.
-For example if you are a fleet insurance company then gaining one new customer could bring in repeat businesses for hundreds of pounds a month whereas a customer for a specialist product say a kitchen appliance would only bring in a one-off payment of maybe £40.
-If your existing customer base generate large spends every month then your ROI is probably easier to calculate than one-off purchases.
-Charities may find promotional merchandise a imperative tool to maintain and generate regular sponsorships or one off larger donations.
+For example, if you are a fleet insurance company then gaining one new customer could bring in repeat businesses for hundreds of pounds a month whereas a customer for a specialist product say a kitchen appliance would only bring in a one-off payment of maybe £40.
+If your existing customer base generates large spends every month then your ROI is probably easier to calculate than one-off purchases.
+Charities may find promotional merchandise an imperative tool to maintain and generate regular sponsorships or one-off larger donations.
 If you can see a spike after a promotion event then you may wish to put this down the use of Promotional Products

 Is there ROI from Promotional Products?

 It will always be difficult to pin down an exact return on investment figure for such products and most other marketing strategies but we can safely say they are an effective angle to consider to advertise to a wider audience and put your brand out there.

 A combination of affordable budget spend and increased traffic to your website is proven to further increase in New Customers and increased profits, creating a high return on investment.